 Therefore, Single Sign-on is an ideal combination that provides a single login as well as unbeatable security to the password.

-2. Give enterprise-class security to passwords with Multi-Factor Authentication.
+2. Secure passwords with Multi-Factor Authentication.

-Multi-Factor Authentication (MFA) is a stringent validation technique, where all the identities are validated with 2 or more independent set of credentials; usually an E-mail OTP, SMS OPT, biometrics, soft token, challenge-response questions, etc. This adds an additional layer of protection to your passwords, making them more secure and less vulnerable to cyber threats.
+Multi-Factor Authentication (MFA) is a stringent validation technique, where all the identities are validated with 2 or more independent sets of credentials; usually an E-mail OTP, SMS OPT, biometrics, soft token, challenge-response questions, etc. This adds an additional layer of protection to your passwords, making them more secure and less vulnerable to cyber threats.

-3. Safeguard crucial passwords with Privileged Access Management
+3. Opt for Privileged Access Management

 While all your passwords must be secured and managed, every organization has certain key people who have access to critical business applications and the passwords of these applications should be specially monitored and secured.
 Known as Privileged Access Management, it is an integral part of efficient password management.

 Dependencies on helpdesks for password updates and reset is a classic challenge.
 The more the number of passwords, the more is the number of users contacted and thus the wait until the helpdesk desk resolves their issue is longer.
 Overall, it is a time-consuming and productive hampering process.
 IAM solutions offer a password reset as a service (PRaaS), self-password reset options and password synchronization with your directories; helping you manage all your passwords effortlessly.

 Ilantus’ Xpress Password is a password management solution that offers enterprise-class password management, remote password reset, consumption-based billing and is compatible with mobile devices as well.